-- 5.1 The Local Advisory Group will: - Ensure the implementation and monitoring of SEND policy and that SEND is central to the Self-Assessment Report (SAR) and Quality Improvement Plan (QuIP). - Allocate a Local Advisory Group member as a dedicated SEND link between the Special Educational Needs and Disability Co-ordinator (SENDCo) and the Local Advisory Group. - Publish the Trust's arrangements for the admission of SEND students, the steps taken to prevent SEND students from being treated less favourably than those who are not, and details of the facilities provided to ensure accessibility. - Participate in appropriate training. - Monitor and review the progress of SEND students. - 5.2 The Principal (colleges) and Headteacher (Wingfield Academy) will: - Be responsible for the overall management of the Policy and provision for SEND students and ensure that those strategies include working with parents/carers and external agencies to encourage involvement in the students education and learning needs. - Monitor and review progress of SEND students. - Monitor and review the attendance and retention rate (colleges only) of SEND students.
+- 5.1 The Local Advisory Group will: - Ensure the implementation and monitoring of SEND policy and that SEND is central to the Self-Assessment Report (SAR) and Quality Improvement Plan (QuIP). - Allocate a Local Advisory Group member as a dedicated SEND link between the Special Educational Needs and Disability Co-ordinator (SENDCo)/Inclusion Lead and the Local Advisory Group. - Publish the Trust's arrangements for the admission of SEND pupils/students, the steps taken to prevent SEND pupil/students from being treated less favourably than those who are not, and details of the facilities provided to ensure accessibility. - Participate in appropriate training. - Monitor and review the progress of SEND pupil/students. - Have an up to date knowledge about the college/school's SEND provision. - To ensure that SEND records are maintained by all staff and kept up to date (primary only). - A representative of the Local Advisory Group will attend termly meetings with the SENDCo/Inclusion Lead, creating SEND Reports to share with the Local Advisory Group (primary only).